Des-q: a quantum algorithm to provably speedup retraining of decision trees: Tree construction with Des-q

 \subsection{Leaf label assignment}

 Once the tree reaches the final depth $D$, it consists of $k^D$ leaf nodes.
-Now our objective is to compute the label values for each of the leaf nodes.
-For the task of the regression, the label value for any leaf node $j \in [k^D]$ consisting of the cluster $\mathcal{C}_{j, D}$, the label value is simply the mean of the label values of the examples in the cluster i.e.,
+Now our objective is to compute the label values for each of the leaf nodes, which are clusters $\mathcal{C}_{j, D}, j \in [k^D]$ containing some training samples.
+For the task of regression, the label value is simply the mean of the label values of these samples i.e.,

 For the task of binary regression with label set $\mathcal{M} \in \{0,1\}$, the leaf label value can similarly be computed by computing the mean of the label values of the examples in the cluster.
 If the mean is less than 0.5, it is assigned the value $0$, and $1$ otherwise.